BMC-CS-113/BMC-CS-113.github.io/labs/Lab06.md

 ### Signing out
 Before leaving, make sure your TA/instructor have signed you out of the lab.
 If you finish the lab early, you are free to go.

-###Autograder Formating
-The autograder test a checkInput method with an int parameter which tests whether input to the game is valid and returns a boolean.
-A toString() method should return a string which displays the board at the current game state.
-Players should be represented by integers 1 and 2, and method winner() should return which player won, or a 0 if there was a tie.
+The autograder tests a checkInput(String text) method which tests whether input to the game is valid and returns a boolean.
+Players should be represented by integers 1 and -1, and method winner() should return which player won, or a 0 if there was a tie.
+There should be a method updateBoard(int x, int y) which is used to update the game board.